305909/gym-hopper/README.md

 `!python /content/gym-hopper/algorithms/REF.py --train \`
 `                                              --test`

-with the possibility of setting different execution flags:
+with the possibility of setting different execution parameters:

 `--train: flag to start training the model`
 `--test: flag to start testing the model`